 Jason Downer

-Brassy Pipes About ten years ago I stumbled upon a graphics programming textbook; halfway through there were some very nice color plates, three of which showed images generated by procedural evolution, the work of Karl Sims then at Thinking Machines.
-They were wonderfully bizzare and alien.
+About ten years ago I stumbled upon a graphics programming textbook; halfway through there were some very nice color plates, three of which showed images generated by procedural evolution, the work of Karl Sims then at Thinking Machines.
+They were wonderfully bizarre and alien.

 "Interesting" is an impossible thing to define computationally, by the way.
 The software has to examine what it is doing right and what it isn't, and then create new images.